 Lower the heat and add 55g (2 oz) (¼ cup) of the sugar, cinnamon, and brandy and stir to coat the apple wedges.
 Cook for a further 2 minutes until the sugar has dissolved, creating a golden sauce.
 Remove from the heat and set aside for 10 minutes to allow the apples to absorb some of the liquid.

 Now using a slotted spoon, pile the apples into the prepared dish and scrape the juice into a measuring jug.
 Add milk to the jug to make the liquid up to 300ml (10 fl oz) (1¼ cups).
-Whisk to combine the milk and the juice.
+Whisk to combine.

 Pour into a blender along with the eggs, remaining sugar, vanilla extract, flour, and salt.
 Blend on high for 1 minute, scraping the sides down with a spatula until the batter is smooth.
-(The ingredients can also be whisked together until there is a smooth batter – it is just easier with a blender.)
+(The ingredients can also be whisked together until there is a smooth batter but be careful not to over mix – it is just easier with a blender.)

 Pour the batter over the apples, sprinkle the extra teaspoon of sugar on top and bake on the middle shelf of the oven for about 1 hour, until the batter has puffed up and is golden.
 To test whether the batter is cooked, pierce in the centre with a skewer and it should come out clean.

 Leave to cool for about 5 minutes then serve warm with a dusting of icing/powdered sugar.